Frequently asked questions for all things ballroom dance

 Above all, don't forget to wear your smile - this is a fun and down-to-earth environment geared toward the simple goal of teaching you how to dance and to share our passion with you!
 If you should have any questions about attire or etiquette, your dance instructor will be happy to answer your questions.

-Waltz, Tango, Foxtrot - Cha Cha, Rumba, Swing - That's a mouthful!
-I'm confused, what are all of the ballroom styles and different dances?
+Waltz, Tango, Foxtrot - Cha Cha, Rumba, Swing - I'm confused, what are all of the ballroom styles and different dances?

 STYLES: International Standard and American Smooth are near equivalents with both divisions comprised of dances that travel the whole dance floor.
 The difference lies in dancers not separating at all in International style and whereas American style allows for the dancers to separate and perform additional moves.
 International Latin and American Rhythm are comprised of dances that do not travel primarily stay in the same spot on the floor.

-DANCES: Our good friends at ballroomdancers.com have done a great job at breaking the different dances down for you - from Cha Cha to Waltz, and Tango to Viennese Waltz, there's so much to explore!
+DANCES: Our good friends at ballroomdancers.com have done a great job at breaking the different dances down for you - from Salsa to Swing, and Tango to Viennese Waltz, there's so much to explore!
 CLICK HERE to view them all!

 In private lessons and group dance classes, our seasoned and knowledgeable instructors will give you the information on dance styles and names so it all makes sense.
 We get it, you're not a walking database - the more you attend and practice the more you will recall and remember the information.